oliviernam/DevOps-Training-intermediate/cloud-azure/pipelining.md

 Please enter a choice: `default`

-Using your default Azure subscription Nutzungsbasierte Bezahlung for fetching Azure Container Registries.
 Which Azure Container Registry do you want to use for this pipeline?

 Please enter a choice: `c1appsecuploaderregistryA1B2C3D4`

-Enter a value for Image Name [Press Enter for default: cappsecuploaderdev]:

-Enter a value for Service Port [Press Enter for default: 80]:

-Please enter a value for Enable Review App flow for Pull Requests:

-Using your default Azure subscription `YOUR SUBSCRIPTION NAME` for creating Azure RM connection.
-Which Azure Container Registry do you want to use for this pipeline?
-Please enter a choice: `c1appsecuploaderregistry`

 Enter a value for Image Name [Press Enter for default: cappsecuploaderdev]: